JimmyMalark/JimmyMalark/README.md

 I’m a relatively new self-taught full-stack developer.

-- I started learning programming quietly in 2020 and hasn't regret it since.
+- I started learning programming quietly in 2020 and haven't regret it since.
 - I'm currently learning nodejs and vue.

 ---